How to use Git:

 For example, if you accidentally stage a file or change that you don’t want in your commit (i.e. a build directory), you can simply remove it from the staging area by running git restore --staged <file>.

-Once you verify that everything you want to commit is shown in git status, you can proceed to commit to your local repository and then push your local repository to GitHub.
+Once you verify that everything you want to commit is shown in git status, you can proceed to commit the changes to your local repository and then push your local repository to the remote repository on GitHub with git push.

 What is a Git clone?